-Program memory block switching is initialized after reset according to the state of the Start-up Configuration bit SC0 and/or SC1.
-The SC0 and SC1 bits are programmed via an external host mode command or an IAP Mode command.
-See Table 13.
+Program memory block switching is initialized after reset according to the state of the Start-up Configuration bit SC0.
+The SC0 bit is programmed via an external host mode command or an IAP Mode command.
+See Table 14.

 Once out of reset, the SFCF[0] bit can be changed dynamically by the program for desired effects.
 Changing SFCF[0] will not change the SC0 bit.